We may collect a share of sales or other compensation from the links on this page.

 They’ve designed this helmet specifically for comfort while also being able to protect more of your body.
 It can cover your entire head, as well as your neck.

-We were surprised to find that you can be incredibly specific with how you want this helmet to fit.
-This is a result of the dial adjustment that’s available.
-This allows you to wear the helmet in a way that fits the shape and size of your head the best.
+This is a result of the dial adjustment that's available.
+This allows you to wear the helmet in a way that best fits your head's shape and size.

 Awesome Features

-- Easily adjustable for comfort
+• Easily adjustable for comfort

-- Cage available to keep your face protected
+• Cage available to keep your face protected

 Downsides